SSoLDAC-2023/Challenge_solutions/README.md

 # Instructions for using this repo
 1. Do you remember which group you worked in?
 If not, check out here: https://docs.google.com/spreadsheets/d/1S5PzN90xsNADf5KJwmmXK4HLB6qEpjuJyQdEOPf-hk8/edit#gid=0
 2. Once you know which group you belong to, navigate to the folder with the same name within this repository

+## Option 1
+4. Fork you project from the list of folders available here.
+A short quickstart guide for forking is available here: https://docs.github.com/en/get-started/quickstart/contributing-to-projects
+     - Click on **Fork** on the top-right corner of the folder in this SSoldac repo.
+     - Select Onwer (usually that's you, unless you have an organisation account)
+     - Change the Repository name if you want, else leave it as be
+     - Click **Create fork**
+     - Choose to add/update files through the web-interface, or Github Desktop or through Github CLI
+     - Save all your stuff using _commits_
+6. Copy/update all files to this forked repository in _your Github_
+7. Once you are done, send in a pull request to us (see again: https://docs.github.com/en/get-started/quickstart/contributing-to-projects)
+    - Go to the project repository in _your Github_: e.g. https:github.com/<your_username>/<your project name>
+    - Click **Contribute**
+    - Click **Open a pull request**
+    - You will see a page with differences between your fork and the ldac repository.
+Click on the **Create pull request**
+    - Enter title and descriptions of your changes, other info
+    - Done!

+8. We will merge and update the project :)

+## Option 2
+5. Share the link to your repository to (ldac2023@linkedbuildingdata.net) and we will add it here.

-3. Copy your project into this. **Be sure to remove any content that you do not want to share**
+7. **Be sure to remove any content that you do not want to share**
-4. **Remember to set your own license or citation for your project**
+8. **Remember to set your own license or citation for your project**
-5. If you do not have access, let me or the team know.
+9. If you do not have access, let me or the team know.

 # Usage of data from this repo
 All of the data supplied here are subject to individual contributor's license specified.